Johnny Brooks: Cleveland Stokers

 Brooks returned to North America to play in the North American Soccer League with Cleveland Stokers in 1968.
 He made 22 appearances and scored one goal in his spell.

 Return to non-League football

-After his return to the UK, Brooks played for and managed Herts Senior County League club Knebworth well into his fifties.
-He later coached the teams at Moordown Youth and served as president of Bournemouth.
+After his return to the UK in 1968, Brooks joined Southern League club Cambridge City.
+He later played for and managed Herts Senior County League club Knebworth well into his fifties.
+Brooks later coached the teams at Moordown Youth and served as president of Bournemouth.

 International career

 Brooks' goalscoring for Tottenham Hotspur won him a call up to the England squad for a British Home Championship match versus Wales on 14 November 1956.
 He scored the second goal in a 3–1 victory.
 He was called up again for a friendly versus Yugoslavia two weeks later and again got on the scoresheet in a 3–0 win.
 Brooks' third and final cap came in a 5–2 1958 World Cup qualification win over Denmark on 5 December 1956.